 Lower back muscle spasms can be seen as the ‘prequel’.
 This is the first warning signs that something is wrong.
 Your pelvis tilts backwards and loses its neutral position(which puts you even more at risk of overstretch and fatigue your back muscles.
 When you ignore the lower back stiffness, spasms, pain and carry on, you will end up with bigger problems like a slipped lumbar disc or disc bulge that develops into a full prolapsed disc.

 Good sitting posture for your back

 When sitting you must be able to roll your pelvis forward and backwards.
 This will give you a good idea how far forward and backward you are able to roll.
 As you do this movement you will feel how your lower back changes position.
 The further back you tit your pelvis, the more the lower back curves, and the more you tilt forward the more your back arches forward.
 In between these two extreme ranges, we have a neutral position.
 The neutral position is the point where there are the least amount of strain on the back muscles, joints, discs, ligaments and all the other structures in the back.
 This neutral point is where we want to be.

 Physiotherapists’ plan of action (PVA)

-To return to neutral the pelvis must be retrained by reducing the backwards tilt, activation and reconditioning of the small stabilizing muscles.
+To return to neutral the pelvis, you must be retrained by reducing the backwards tilt, activation and reconditioning of the small stabilising muscles.
 Deactivation of the moving muscles in sitting.
 Stretches of the Psoas and Iliacus muscles are vital.
 Strengthening and shortening of the Gluteus maximus, medius and minimus muscle groups will help with lumbar support and protection.
-Strengthening and re-conditioning of your back extensor muscles (upper and lower back) to help maintain a neutral sitting position, so you are able to sit without any pain.
+Strengthening and re-conditioning of your back extensor muscles (upper and lower back) to help maintain a neutral sitting position, so you can sit without any pain.